 Although the Japanese do not celebrate Halloween by trick-or-treating like the West, Japan's Cosplay subculture flourishes and people are eager to show their costumes during the season.
-As for Tokyo, Shibuya is the busiest neighborhood, and a great place to gather during Halloween!
+As for Tokyo, Shibuya is the busiest neighborhood and a great place to gather during Halloween!
 In this article, we will introduce some history, what to do, and guidelines for Halloween in Shibuya.

 About Halloween in Shibuya

 Shibuya is a place where four railways share the same terminal, and naturally, it becomes a crowded place like Shinjuku.
-But unlike Shinjuku, Shibuya has more open space in the form of its scramble crossing and being catered more towards young adults and teens, as well as more foreigner friendly, so it's no surprise that Halloween is celebrated here.
+But unlike Shinjuku, Shibuya has more open space in the form of its scramble crossing and being catered more towards young adults and teens, as well as more foreigner-friendly, so it's no surprise that Halloween is celebrated here.

-Originally, Halloween was not celebrated in Japan at all, but some Halloween-loving foreigners started dressing and having parties in the train cars on the Tokyo’s Yamanote line and Osaka’s Kanjo Loop line, which run in a circle around their respective cities.
-This tradition was known as the “Gaijin Train” and believed to have started in the early 1990s.
+Originally, Halloween was not celebrated in Japan at all, but some Halloween-loving foreigners started dressing and having parties in the train cars on Tokyo’s Yamanote line and Osaka’s Kanjo Loop line, which runs in a circle around their respective cities.
+This tradition was known as the “Gaijin Train” and is believed to have started in the early 1990s.
 But getting drunk and becoming nuisances caused the police to ask them to disembark.

-From the mid-2000s on they took the parties off the train to places with more open space as well as many more eyes from onlookers.
+From the mid-2000s on, they took the parties off the train to places with more open space as well as many more eyes from onlookers.
 Shibuya was, at the time, a place where strange fashion and freedom of self-expression flourished, so Halloween traditions from foreigners started to settle in.

 History of Halloween in Shibuya: Changes in Recent Years

-Rather than trick-or-treating, Cosplay subculture in Japan was more popular, so there were festivals or events held around Japan to celebrate that aspect of Halloween.
+Rather than trick-or-treating, the Cosplay subculture in Japan was more popular, so there were festivals or events held around Japan to celebrate that aspect of Halloween.
 Halloween in Shibuya, however, was not an actual event held by any organizer, but rather a place where people came together to show off their costumes.

 The first recorded Shibuya Halloween only dated back to 2011.
 At that time, there were only a handful of people in costumes walking alongside normal pedestrians, going to private parties or places in the area.

-Around 2012, the PRIDE parade started to use Shibuya as one of its venues, promoting the freedom of personal expression with pride further, so the actions of dressing up and getting together has become a common thing in the Shibuya area.
+Around 2012, the PRIDE parade started to use Shibuya as one of its venues, promoting the freedom of personal expression with pride further, so the actions of dressing up and getting together have become a common thing in the Shibuya area.

 By 2015, the number of costumed people around Shibuya was up to 70,000 but in turn, this meant that a lot of trash was left in the area.
 The ward had to hold a clean-up event to clean the street.
-Ever since, there were established guidelines and manners for participating in Shibuya's Halloween gathering.
+Ever since there were established guidelines and manners for participating in Shibuya's Halloween gathering.

 Due to the increased number of people, the DJ Police were introduced in 2016 to give announcements and manage the flow of people crossing the intersection.
-In the next two years, interpreters for DJ Police were added to the force as the participants number soared to over 300,000.
+In the next two years, interpreters for DJ Police were added to the force as the participant's number soared to over 300,000.
 From the chaos and the large crowd, alcoholic drinks were banned in the public area in 2019.

 Festive Shibuya during Halloween